| home | catalogue | history | references | appendix |

 tragedies.

-of life would be greatly minimised if bathers unfamiliar with the spot
+life would be greatly minimised if bathers unfamiliar with

-would take particular care to inquire as to the part in which they enter.
+take particular care to inquire as to the part in which they

 They should

-never heiitate to ask one who swims frequently at the spot where the safest
+heiitate to ask one who swims frequently at the spot where

 There are